 What does it mean to be a partner of HarvestNet International?

 HarvestNet International (HNI) is a family of individuals, churches, ministries, and marketplace businesses who are laboring together to reap a harvest for the Kingdom.
-In Luke 5, the fishermen follow Jesus’s instruction on where to cast their nets, and they received such a large catch that their nets could not hold it.
+In Luke 5, the fishermen followed Jesus’ instruction on where to cast their nets, and they received such a large catch that their nets could not hold it.
 They called for help from other boats to bring in the catch of fish.
 In the same way, HNI partners believe that Christ has a great harvest prepared for the Kingdom of God, and we must work together in the power of the Holy Spirit in order to reap the harvest.

 HarvestNet also provides a place for accountability as a means of encouraging the health of its partners.
-We are supportive of those that desire to connect to HarvestNet without it being the primary source of accountability.
+We are supportive of those who desire to connect to HarvestNet without its being the primary source of accountability.
 Therefore, while some partners related to HarvestNet as their primary (or only) accountability, some partners remain primarily accountable to their denomination or board of directors and supplement that relationship by joining with HarvestNet for relational or spiritual accountability.
 In those cases, HarvestNet will serve as a secondary place of accountability and work collaborative with a partner’s primary accountability to encourage health in the life of the partner.
 HarvestNet does require that all partners have clear oversight and outside accountability for them and/or their leadership team.

 HarvestNet International Offers Three Types of Partners